 To ensure space for social distancing, all guests must reserve a ticket for a specific date and entry time.
 Tickets must be reserved in advance of your visit.
 Before you make a reservation, please read the guidelines above.

-Reserve a date and daytime entry time Capacity is limited.
+Reserve a date and daytime entry time.

 Reserve a date and daytime entry time, buy tickets, and pay for parking online.
 Capacity is limited.